PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/add-new-order/_index.md

 # Add new order

 Page can be reached by going to `Sell -> Orders -> Orders -> Add new order`.
-It allows to create a new order for a selected customer.
+It allows the Back Office user to create a new order for a selected customer.

 {{% notice %}}